krok-o/docs/content/tutorial/_index.en.md

 # Tutorials

-Discover some usages and tutorials using Krok.
+Discover some usages and tutorials with Krok.

+## Adding Slack notification to all repositories